mcglincy/monster/README.md

   * Recover health and mana over time
   * Various global player messages w/ highlighting
     * E.g., "(Puzzeledfrog once again roams the land.)" "(Mummy has returned to sleep.)"
 "Puzzeledfrog has been slain by Giant Spider's Elf Slayer.""
+  * Get 50 starting gold at creation and upon rebirth in Void
 * Map/Rooms
   * Imported all original Tai Tastigon rooms, room descriptions, and exits
   * Exit descriptions